grantcodes/terminalpixel/source/blog/2013-07-28-duckduckgoog.html.md

 ## !Bangs

 !Bangs are DuckDuckGo's killer feature.
-Basically they are shortcuts to perform specific searches, so in a web development world typing `!gh boilerlate` will search for "boilerplate" on GitHub and `!jq on` will search for "on" in the jQuery documentation.
+Basically they are shortcuts to perform specific searches, so in a web development world typing `!gh boilerplate` will search for "boilerplate" on GitHub and `!jq on` will search for "on" in the jQuery documentation.

 There are literally [**hundreds** of them](https://duckduckgo.com/bang.html).
 And it's not just limited to web developement, you can search maps, amazon, images, recipes, dictionaries, twitter and basically anything else you can think of.